Bolo (footballer): Coaching career

-Bolo was appointed manager of Arenas Club de Getxo on 18 March 2014, achieving promotion to division three in his first full season.
-On 31 May 2018, he was named at the helm of SD Ponferradina also in the third tier, winning another promotion in his debut campaign.
+Bolo was appointed manager of Arenas de Getxo on 18 March 2014, achieving promotion in his first full season.
+On 31 May 2018, he was named at the helm of Ponferradina also in the third tier, again promoting in his debut campaign.

-On 27 May 2022, after nearly four years in charge of Ponfe, Bolo announced that he would leave the club at the end of the season.
-On 15 June, he took over fellow second division side Real Oviedo, being dismissed on 16 October.
+On 27 May 2022, Bolo announced that he would leave the club at the end of the season.
+On 15 June, he took over fellow second-division side Real Oviedo, being dismissed on 16 October.

-On 31 May 2023, Bolo replaced the departing Julián Calero at the helm of Burgos CF. On 28 October of the following year, he was sacked after a poor start to the campaign.
+Bolo replaced the departing Julián Calero at Burgos on 31 May 2023.
+On 28 October of the following year, he was sacked after a poor start to the campaign.

-On 12 November 2025, Bolo was appointed at fellow second-tier SD Huesca.
+On 12 November 2025, Bolo was appointed at fellow second-tier Huesca.
+He was relieved of his duties in March 2026, having collected just 16 points from 17 matches and with the team in the relegation zone.

 Personal life

 Bolo's son, Adrián (born in Madrid in 2001 while his father was with Rayo), is also a footballer.
 A central defender, he also came through at Athletic Bilbao.

-Bolo's father Juan Antonio was also involved in the sport, as a forward.
-He notably played for Tercera División club CD Santurtzi, and died on 19 December 2022 at age 79.
+Bolo's father Juan Antonio was also involved in the sport as a forward.
+He notably played for Tercera División club Santurtzi, and died on 19 December 2022 at age 79.